V999TEC/GivEnergyPlugs/README.md

 # GivEnergy
 ## __Experiments with GivEnergy API for Smart Plugs__

-Latest snapshot in downloads has a useful performance improvement by creating a local cache of the smart plug datapoints in uuid.tmp
+Latest snapshot plugs.jar in /download/ has a useful performance improvement by creating a local cache of the smart plug datapoints in uuid.tmp

 ### See download folder for wrapper scripts and latest snapshot prebuilt jar
 Or see https://github.com/V999TEC/GivEnergyPlugs/releases